 Here are some of the traits and skills you need to bring to the table to succeed in the Entertainment Business program:

-This is an advanced-level business degree, so you’ve got to be serious. “[The program is best for] people that are looking for advancement in their careers and are willing to make a sacrifice,” Torres says.
+This is an advanced-level business degree, so you’ve got to be serious. “[The program is best for] people that are looking for advancement in their careers and are willing to make a sacrifice,” Dartez says.
 “Those who are ready to really focus on their studies and put their all into it.”

 Be Ready For: Campus students spend 56 hours per month in class, plus extra time beyond that working on homework and other projects.
 Unlike undergraduate business programs, which are test and quiz-heavy, writing is a core part of the Entertainment Business master’s program – students write a 20-30-page paper in the Business Plan Development course, for example.
-“Students need to be very motivated and focused on their studies to find success,” Torres say.
+“Students need to be very motivated and focused on their studies to find success,” Dartez says.
 “If you don’t pay attention to deadlines, the program’s accelerated nature can get away from you.”

 More Keys to Success: Great Entertainment Business students have strong leadership skills, a knack for self-motivation, and a good handle on time management, which is one of the most important skills to master while at Full Sail.
 The accelerated track means you’re getting a master’s degree in one year instead of the typical two.
 It’s a huge benefit – you’ll graduate with a head start in the industry and you get to focus on one relevant course per month – but it requires commitment and organization.

-If Your Focus is Sports: “[Entertainment Business – Sports Management] is a higher-level business degree with a specialized focus on the entertainment industry,” says Torres.
-“Students take the same classes as Entertainment Business students until months eight, nine, and ten, when they take sports-specific classes related to marketing, management, and law and sponsorship.”
+If Your Focus is Sports: “[Entertainment Business – Sports Management] is a higher-level business degree with a specialized focus on the entertainment industry,” says Dartez.
+“Students take the same classes as Entertainment Business students until months eight, nine, and ten, when they take sports-specific classes related to marketing, management, law and sponsorship.”